Bravoman: Development and release

 Bravoman was heavily inspired by Japanese kaiju and tokusatsu films, namely Godzilla.

 Bravoman was the creation of Namco composer Norio Nakagata, who joined the company in the mid-1980s.
 He had previously directed the arcade game Genpei Tōma Den (1986), a hack and slash platform title that is claimed to be an early precursor to Bravoman.
 His goal for the project was to create an arcade game based on things he personally enjoyed, such as synthesizer music and films from the 1930s.
 Nakagata was heavily inspired by Japanese tokusatsu movies and kaiju monsters such as Godzilla.
 Much of the game's content was made to parody common tropes found in tokusatsu films and other video games.
 Toei Animation assisted in character design and sprite animation, after taking an interest in the game's anime-like artstyle and characters.
 Bravoman is Namco's only video game to utilize pressure-sensitive buttons, where the harder the player pushed them the stronger their attack was in the game.
 These buttons were notoriously faulty and fragile, to the annoyance of Namco technicians.
 Bravoman's real identity, Hitoshi Nakamura, is a caricature of company founder and president Masaya Nakamura, whom the game was dedicated to.
 The game's title is a nod to a nickname given to a fellow employee of Nakagata worked with in the past.

 Bravoman was released in May 1988 in Japan, running on the Namco System 1 arcade hardware.
 It was ported to the TurboGrafx-16 in October 1990, being the game's first appearance outside Japan.
 Developed by Now Production, it features numerous changes to the game, such as new and altered stage designs, additional enemy types and Bravoman's attacks being changed due to the system lacking pressure-sensitive buttons.
+The port was localized and released outside Japan by NEC; this version was criticized for its clumsy and nonsensical English translation, prompting fans to develop unofficial patches to address this issue.
 The TurboGrafx-16 version was digitally re-released onto the Wii Virtual Console in 2007, followed by the arcade version in Japan in 2009.
 Bravoman was ported to Japanese mobile phones on October 28, 2010 for the EZweb, i-Mode and S!
 Appli network services, featuring new stages and remastered visuals and audio.
-Bravoman later joined the Hamster Corporation's Arcade Archives series on the PlayStation 4 and Nintendo Switch on June 8, 2023.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in June 2023.